AlexiosVavvas/Diplomatiki/README.md

 # Ergodic Control Navigation

 ## Project Overview
-This repository contains an implementation of ergodic control algorithms for multi-agent robotic systems with **ROS2 Humble integration**.
+This repository contains an implementation of ergodic control algorithms for multi-agent robotic systems.
 Ergodic control is a control strategy that drives agents to match a specified spatial distribution, making it useful for exploration, surveillance, and monitoring applications.

 The core concept is to make the time-averaged statistics of an agent's trajectory match a desired spatial distribution, creating an efficient exploration pattern that focuses more time on high-importance regions while still covering the entire space.
-Agents now communicate via ROS2 topics using custom messages for real-time coordination.

 ![Quadrotor Ergodic Exploration](images/gifs/phi2_animation.gif)
 *The animation shows a 12-DoF quadrotor model ergodically exploring a spatial distribution, demonstrating how the algorithm balances between visiting high-density regions while maintaining coverage of the entire domain.*